Kyle Julius: Saigon Heat

+During the 2018-2019 season, Julius became the winningest coach in franchise history with 24 wins.
+He also achieving the franchise's first winning record (14–12), set the record for most regular-season wins, and earned its first playoff victory.

 Vancouver Bandits

 On December 5, 2019, the Vancouver Bandits of the Canadian Elite Basketball League (CEBL) officially announced the hiring of Julius as their new head coach and general manager.

 During the 2020 CEBL season, Julius led the Bandits to a regular season record of 4-2 and advanced to the CEBL championship game.
 They ultimately fell to the Edmonton Stingers in the final 90–73.

-The Bandits re-signed Julius to a contract extension on October 7, 2022.
+The Bandits re-signed Julius to a contract extension on May 19, 2023, followed by a further extension October 23, 2024.

+On June 20th, 2026, Julius was indefinitely suspended by the CEBL for an interaction with a fan on June 18th.
+On June 24th, 2026 the suspension was reduced to three games.

+On July 5, 2026, Julius stepped down as the Bandits head coach midway through the 2026 CEBL season in order take a head coaching job in the Chinese Basketball Association, ending his tenure with the club.

+Tianjin Pioneers

+On July 11, 2026, Julius was announced as head coach of the Tianjin Pioneers of the Chinese Basketball Association.